 I was director of the Conservatory's Computer Music Studio, so I can teach subjects in that area as well.

 I enjoy providing the tools you need to understand music deeply, which translates into greater success in playing your instrument, composing, or simply appreciating music.
 And I enjoy showing you both the very most basic basics, and some of the fascinating experiments composers have made over the centuries.
+I enjoy your love of music.
+Our love of music.

 I studied composition with Dr. Alden Jenks for four years, taking weekly private lessons with him.
 After this considerable length of time, I can say with confidence that Dr. Jenks is one of the kindest, most knowledgeable teachers I have ever had.
 His most salient strength is his deep knowledge of music, both Western Classical and other genres, driven by his passion for finding new motifs and sounds to inspire future compositions.
 Not only is Dr. Jenks a master of his craft, he is also a gifted instructor, with abundant patience and eagerness to guide the student into growing his or her own musical ideas to fruition.
 Our lessons would typically consist of me presenting the progression of my composition over the week, and an intriguing ensuing discussion of further possibilities, with frequent immersion into pertinent musical masterpieces, history and culture.
 Any student of Dr. Jenks will be sure to improve their composition ability, both through guided practice, and grounded in a musical lore necessary to broaden one’s musical thinking.
 In addition, by conversing with Dr. Jenks regularly and following his guidance through the vast musical landscape, any student will find his or her overall musical appreciation and knowledge broadening exponentially, and through regular inspiration by the great works, will feel continually replenishing enthusiasm to create music of his or her own.
 I also cannot overemphasize the positive impact of Dr. Jenks’ warm, welcoming, patient personality on the ambiance of our lessons together, which was essential for me to erase my fear of trying new musical ideas, in service of creativity.
 For me, Dr. Jenks’ lessons were life-changing, and though I am not a musician, a large part of my present love and appreciation of music is derived from our four years of experiences together.
 I strongly recommend Dr. Jenks to any prospective student.